EB-1C Approval Success Story for Irish Oil Executive | VisaNation

 The EB-1C category is designed for multinational executives or managers holding a position of significant responsibility within their organizations.
 It offers a streamlined pathway to a green card for those individuals who play a crucial role in the operations and success of their companies.
 This visa category recognizes the importance of international talent in contributing to the growth and prosperity of U.S. enterprises.
 Our team has helped countless professionals successfully navigate this route so that they can make significant contributions to the American business landscape.

-In one recent case, our client, originally from Ireland, worked for a chemical manufacturer in the oil industry in the United States under an L-1A status.
-Given the nature of his job which involved frequent international travel, he decided to pursue permanent residency in the U.S. As a technical field service manager, our client worked in an executive capacity at his company, hence obtaining an EB-1C green card became the optimal path for him.
+In one recent case, our client, originally from Ireland, worked for a chemical manufacturer in the oil industry in the United States under an L-1A visa.
+Given the nature of his job, which involved frequent international travel, he decided to pursue permanent residency in the U.S. As a technical field service manager, our client worked in an executive capacity at his company, hence, obtaining an EB-1C green card became the optimal path for him.
 Meeting the requirement of having worked in an executive capacity abroad for at least one year within the three years prior to filing the petition was crucial.

 Although our client met the E13 immigrant classification, we encountered a significant challenge when we received a Request for Evidence (RFE) stating insufficient evidence regarding the ability to pay the beneficiary, the relationship between the U.S. and the foreign entity, and the beneficiary’s employment in a managerial position abroad.